TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

 - So the extension types available to you:
   a) Your Py script simply contains an extn Class that you have defined and set the variable moneydance_extension = ExtensionClass()
-     You run this script from Moneybot and then you will be asked if you want to install this extn.
+     You run this script from 'Developer Console' and then you will be asked if you want to install this extn.
 This lives until MD restart.
      >> I don't personally see this type of extension as being of any 'real' use other than prototyping and playing etc <<
   b) Script 'method': You create an .mxt bundle that contains script_info.dict with the key: "type" = "menu".
 When you install this then
      at MD launch a PyII is created and this is registered as an Extension and each "menu" item appears on the extensions menu (normally one only)